 Israel Fights Back

 Operation Cast Lead was launched in December 2008 as a last-resort attempt to bring about the elusive peace and security that its citizens rightfully deserved.
-Although a military success, the operation was a diplomatic nightmare, as the UN’s Goldstone Report condemned Israel for its’ aggression.
+Although a military success, the operation was a diplomatic nightmare, as a UN report condemned Israel for its aggression.

-While the terrorist infrastructure in Gaza was significantly damaged, it was not eliminated, and rocket fire continues to terrorize Israel’s citizens.
+While the terrorist infrastructure in Gaza has been significantly damaged, it was not eliminated, and rocket fire continues to terrorize Israel’s citizens.
 But the people of Israel are resilient – their spirit remains high and their dreams for a peaceful future remain very much alive.